ITC Case Study | Business Model (ITC Marketing Strategy)

 It helped ITC to maintain an inventory with them which helped them in making one of the largest global exporters.

-Today, ITC has more than 40 Lakhs farmers associated with them.
+Today, TC has more than 40 Lakhs farmers associated with them.

 E-Choupal started from Madhya Pradesh where ITC partnered with soya bean farmers.